lrcfmd/rlcsp/README.md

 mysql -u 'myuser' -p

-and then use the following command to remove a data base as set with "database" above:
+and then use the following command to remove a database as set with "database" above:

 DROP DATABASE "database";